3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 If you're using the `Demon User Files Updater` after the restart your system will present you with extract files prompt where you should select `EXTRACT` & after the automated restart you should reload your browser page to display the new `Demon_User_Files` directory that will contain your new editable settings files & `demon_custom_expansion` macro file.

-These filea are placed here outside of the main `Demon Klipper Essentials Unified` directory so that it will remain prestine for use with Mainsails `Update Manager` as described below. this means you wont loose your edits to the settings files when the system detects you have modified the managed files, or when you update the `Demon Klipper Essentials Unified` macros in the future.
+These files are placed here outside of the main `Demon Klipper Essentials Unified` directory so that it will remain prestine for use with Mainsails `Update Manager` as described below. this means you wont loose your edits to the settings files when the system detects you have modified the managed files, or when you update the `Demon Klipper Essentials Unified` macros in the future.
 The local `Demon User Files Updater` will then see the updated files & offer to extract a new set of `Demon_User_Files` for you automatically while archiving your old ones for safekeeping & reference.
 New files will be at default values.

-###### NOTE: Dont home yet unless you have the `force_move` section defined & know the default homing settings are suitable for your machine!
+###### NOTE: Don't home the printer yet unless you have the `force_move` section defined & know the default homing settings are suitable for your machine!

 ****************************************************************************************************************************